Ramya-ui513/mobile-store-API/README.md

 - **This README will be updated if any changes are made** to the backend API or frontend UI.
 - Future improvements may include:
   - User authentication for secure access is done on 15/03/2024
-  - Product search and filtering options is about to implement
+  - Product search and filtering options is implemented on 22/03/2024
   - Enhanced UI/UX improvements this takes time for a while for me

 ---